pengchengzeng/pengchengzeng.github.io/_pages/about.md

 📢📢 <span style="color:green;"> Collaborations are welcome — particularly with researchers in biomedicine (genomics, spatial omics, etc.), data science, and AI.

 # 🔥 News
-- *2026.03*: Our paper entitled "GALA: A Unified Landmark-Free Framework for Coarse-to-Fine Spatial Alignment Across Resolutions and Modalities in Spatial Transcriptomics" was accepted by Briefings in Bioinformatics.
+- *2026.03*: Our paper entitled "GALA: A Unified Landmark-Free Framework for Coarse-to-Fine Spatial Alignment Across Resolutions and Modalities in Spatial Transcriptomics" was accepted by *Briefings in Bioinformatics*.
-- *2026.01*: Our paper entitled "DeepFRC: An End-to-End Deep Learning Model for Functional Registration and Classification" was accepted by ICLR 2026.
+- *2026.01*: Our paper entitled "DeepFRC: An End-to-End Deep Learning Model for Functional Registration and Classification" was accepted by *ICLR 2026*.
-- *2025.12*: Our paper entitled "Guided Co-clustering Transfer Across Unpaired and Paired Single-cell Multi-omics Data" was accepted by Bioinformatics.
+- *2025.12*: Our paper entitled "Guided Co-clustering Transfer Across Unpaired and Paired Single-cell Multi-omics Data" was accepted by *Bioinformatics*.
 The senior student Hongyao Li is the first author.

 # 📘 Publications
 Group members (current and past) are in **bold**; + : co-first authors with equal contribution; * : corresponding authors with equal contribution

 ## (a) Statistical Genomics and Computational Biology
 - **Tao Ding** and **Pengcheng Zeng***.
-(2026) GALA: A Unified Landmark-Free Framework for Coarse-to-Fine Spatial Alignment Across Resolutions and Modalities in Spatial Transcriptomics. *<font color=Blue>``Briefings in Bioinformatics``</font>* (Accepted). [[pdf]](https://www.biorxiv.org/content/10.64898/2025.11.29.691288v2.full.pdf) [[code]](https://github.com/TaoDing2/GALA)
+GALA: A Unified Landmark-Free Framework for Coarse-to-Fine Spatial Alignment Across Resolutions and Modalities in Spatial Transcriptomics. *Briefings in Bioinformatics*, 2026(Accepted). [[pdf]](https://www.biorxiv.org/content/10.64898/2025.11.29.691288v2.full.pdf) [[code]](https://github.com/TaoDing2/GALA)
 - **Hongyao Li+**, **Yunrui Liu+** and **Pengcheng Zeng***.
 (2025) Guided Co-clustering Transfer Across Unpaired and Paired Single-cell Multi-omics Data. <font color=Blue>``Bioinformatics``</font>; 41(12):btaf639.
 - **Pengcheng Zeng*** and Zhixiang Lin.
 (2024) scICML: Information-theoretic Co-clustering-based Multi-view Learning for the Integrative Analysis of Single-cell Multi-omics data. <font color=Blue>``IEEE/ACM Transactions on Computational Biology and Bioinformatics``</font>.
 DOI : 10.1109/TCBB.2023.3305989.
 (CCF-B)
 - **Pengcheng Zeng** and Zhixiang Lin*.
 (2023) scAWMV: an adaptively weighted multi-view learning framework for the integrative analysis of parallel scRNA-seq and scATAC-seq data. <font color=Blue>``Bioinformatics``</font>; 39(1): btac739.